Wednesday, 6 February 2019

-The Busts of Oliver Cromwell Part 7.The Huntington Marble Bust probably from Langley Park by Michael Rysbrack
+The Busts of Oliver Cromwell Part 7.The Huntington Marble Bust perhaps from Langley Park by Michael Rysbrack

-I suggest that these busts are now those at
+In the past I tentatively suggested that these busts are those

 I have already posted at some length on the Huntington Busts and two 19th century busts of Cromwell once attributed to Roubiliac, see -